NeoktaLabs/ppopgi-project/docs/04-frontend.md

 The frontend should:
 - detect missing prerequisites early
-- explain clearly what is missing
+- explain clearly what is missing and why
-- provide links to bridging or acquisition instructions
+- provide links to acquisition or bridging instructions
 - avoid letting users reach confusing reverts

 ---